open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

  --- server (SERVER, trace=t3, span=s1)
 ```

+## HTTP redirects examples

-Example of redirect in the presence of a trace started by an inbound request:
+Example of redirects in the presence of a trace started by an inbound request:

 ```
 request (SERVER, trace=t1, span=s1)